 - Runs bigger than usual

-This tee shirt is offered on behalf of, and with permission by, Kerry Awn.
+This tee shirt is offered via licensing on behalf of, and with permission by the artist, Kerry Awn.

 If the Armadillo World Headquarters was the heart of Austin’s music community in the early Seventies, Soap Creek Saloon was its soul.
 The rundown shack of a venue was on what was then a godforsaken stretch of Bee Caves Road, and the rutted dirt trail that led to it was even more notorious.
 You’d never know it today, looking at the strip malls that line the highway, but it was the scene of many a wild night.